The number of periodic points of surface symplectic diffeomorphisms: Symplectically degenerate extrema and periodic orbits

 The proof of Lemma \ref{lemepsilon1} follows word-for-word the proof in \cite[Lemma 5.1]{ginzburg2009action} with a small adaptation when considering generators of $\cfn^{(a,b)}_*(\eta_F;M,U)$; recall Remark~\ref{rmk:decomp_MU}.

-\begin{proof} It is sufficient to check that if $\overline{x}$ and $\overline{y}$ are two capped $1$-periodic orbits of $\eta_F$ with action in $(a,b)$ connected by a Floer trajectory such that one of these capped orbits, say $x$, has capping in $U$, then the orbit $y$ and its capping are also contained in $U$, provided that $b-a< \epsilon(U,W,M)$.
+\begin{proof} It is sufficient to check that if $\overline{x}$ and $\overline{y}$ are two capped $1$-periodic orbits of $\eta_F$ with action in $(a,b)$ connected by a Floer trajectory such that one of these capped orbits, say $x$, has capping in $U$, then the orbit $y$ contained in $U$ and its capping is equivalent to a capping contained in $U$, provided that $b-a< \epsilon(U,W,M)$.
 This follows from a standard argument based on the Gromov compactness theorem and the constant $\epsilon(U,W,M)$ is sometimes called the \emph{crossing energy} required to cross the \emph{shell} $\overline{W}\setminus U$. \end{proof}

 \begin{remark} We note that if the action intervals are shorter than $\epsilon(U,W,M)$, then the direct decompositions in \eqref{cfdecomp} and \eqref{hfndecomp} are preserved by the long exact sequence maps in \eqref{leshfn}.
 In addition, these decompositions are also preserved by monotone decreasing homotopy maps when the Hamiltonians are constant on $M\setminus U$; recall Section~\ref{sec:homotopy}.
 Moreover, the constant $\epsilon(U,W,M)$ depends on $J_0$ and is bounded away from zero when $J_0$ varies within a compact set. \end{remark}